PurpleTurtleCreative/completionist/docs/_docs/getting-started.md

   <p>Since Completionist's shortcodes help you reduce (or even eliminate) the need to onboard clients or users into your Asana workspace, you may choose to create a generic "client" or "website" user in Asana.
 You can then connect this Asana account to a generic WordPress user (eg. "Asana User") on your website.</p>
   <p>By using this "dummy" user, you can freely control what Asana content is visible or hidden on your WordPress website—without needing to actually disrupt your team members who need greater visibility permissions.</p>
 </div>

-### Where is this setting?

-The "frontend authentication user" may be set within Completionist's settings screen in wp-admin.

-**It is visible only to WordPress *Administrator* users.** There must also be at least 1 connected Asana user in WordPress that is a member of the chosen Asana workspace.
-This means that an Asana workspace and site tag also need to be saved.